maria/foregit/doc/development.md

  config.vm.synced_folder("~/foreman/", "/home/vagrant/foreman")
 ```

+!
+You have to restart Vagrant to have access to it -- `vagrant reload`.

 ## Install Ruby

 Foreman and Foregit are written in Ruby/Rails, so it's understandble why you need this.